Momine Khatun Mausoleum

-Momine Khatun Mausoleum (Möminə Xatun türbəsi) is a mausoleum, also known as the Atabek Dome, located in the city of Nakhchivan of the Nakhchivan Autonomous Republic in Azerbaijan.
+Momine Khatun Mausoleum (Möminə Xatun türbəsi, آرامگاه مومنه خاتون) is a mausoleum, also known as the Atabek Dome, located in the city of Nakhchivan of the Nakhchivan Autonomous Republic in Azerbaijan.
 It was built in 1186 by the architect Ajami ibn Abubekr Nakhchivani.
 The ten-sided mausoleum reached a height of 34 meters.
 Today its height is only 25 meters (without the tent, which has not been preserved).
 The mausoleum, built and named after the mother of one of the local rulers of Azerbaijan, Atabek Jahan Pahlavan of Ildegezid dynasty, is masterfully decorated with complex geometric ornaments and inscriptions from Koran.

 Although the original height of the tomb, built by the architect Ajami Nakhchivani in 1186, was 34 meters, its tent-shaped dome is not completed nowadays; therefore, the tomb has a height of 25 meters (without the hipped dome).
 The grave of Momina Khatun is the only monument from the Atabaylar architectural complex that has survived to nowadays.

-The general structure of Momina Khatun tomb consists of a crypt and an octagonal tower.
-The mausoleum is also octagonal in plan.
+The general structure of Momina Khatun tomb consists of a crypt and an 10-sided tower.
+The mausoleum is also 10-sided in plan.
 Aside from the crypt and appearance, Ajami avoided complexity in the interior of the tower and favored quantity and integrity.
 The low platform of the tomb has a decagonal shape and is covered with large polished diorite slabs.

 So as not to spoil the purity and geometric simplicity of the tower's prismatic structure, the architect did not differentiate the eastern side with its double-doored entrance from any of the other walls.
 The rectangular entrance door to the tower is built into a shallow lancet arch above which is a brick inscription in Kufic lines.